Mirena (hormonal IUD)

 - Develop very severe headaches or migraines

-- Can no longer feel the IUD strings, or they suddenly seem longer
+- The IUD strings are missing or suddenly seem longer

 Mirena can remain in place for up to five years.
 To remove Mirena, your health care provider will likely use forceps to grasp the device's strings and gently pull.
 The device's arms will fold upward as it's withdrawn from the uterus.

 Light bleeding and cramping is common during removal.
-Rarely, removal can be more complicated.
+In some cases, removal may be more complicated.

 Mirena is a hormonal intrauterine device (IUD) that's inserted into the uterus by a health care provider.
 Mirena prevents pregnancy for up to five years.